0

 The Role of Sleep and Stress Management in Weight Loss

 Getting enough restful sleep is critical for successful weight reduction.
-Not getting enough shut-eye can mess with your hunger hormones, leading you to overeat the next day.
+Not getting enough rest can increase your hunger hormones, leading you to overeat the next day.

 On top of that, high-stress levels are notorious for increasing cravings for sugary or fatty foods.
-Don't take lightly the influence of a solid night's sleep and practices for dealing with stress, like contemplation.
+Don't take lightly the influence of a solid night's sleep and practices for dealing with stress.

 Exercise's Contribution to Weight Loss Success